 The river is not just a body of water flowing into the sea.
 It is a complex ecosystem.
 A set of relationship between the water and the many beings whose lives are linked with its flow.
 A variety of plants, animals, insects, microorganisms, and the river form a web of life which supports and nourishes each other’s life cycle.
 The influence of the river’s water extends far beyond its observed edges.

 INSIGHT: It is difficult to say where the river begins and where its boundary ends.
 Similarly, our resilience is codependent on the resilience of other people in our lives.
 It is also dependent on the resilience of the environment we live in.
 Who can you turn to, for support in tough times?
 What are the places that you can go to recharge yourself?
 And more importantly, who can you support when they are going through a tough time?

 Resilience is a quality that can be learnt and strengthened.
 By finding spaces that rejuvenate us, and sharing it with others in their time of need, we are building our own resilience and also creating a resilient support network.

 In case you enjoyed this post, do try our Nature Calm course and find new ways to grow your resilience.

 Uplifting Activities To Help You Grow:

 The twists and turns of life affect us in many ways.
 Therefore, learning to take control of our own wellbeing is an important skill.
 Let’s discover how to find peace, purpose and resilience with the help of nature.
 We share the best ideas and practices from around the world.
-To get useful new articles in your inbox, once a month please join our newsletter.
+To get useful new ideas in your inbox, you can join our monthly newsletter.